 Participants also agree to an open communication on the goals, priorities and progress made with the MISA general programme.

 It should be noted that while MISA encourages a priority-based continuous improvement of chemicals management, it is not a substitute for the compliance with legal REACH obligations and for related regulatory action.
 ECHA and Member States may continue to or initiate regulatory actions when necessary.
 On the other hand, MISA should normally reduce or prevent the need for such regulatory action by the means of an increased availability of improved information concerning chemicals and risk management handling, as well as by resolving outstanding technical issues.

 The monitoring and review of progress made with MISA in a sectorial fashion, including recommendations for further review of priorities/actions.

 In a nutshell:

 The first MISA thematic workshop took place on 2 October 2018 (in Brussels) and focused on information requirements for human health, adaptations, waiving, read-across and weight-of-evidence.

-The second MISA workshop will take place on 07 February 2019 (in Helsinki) and will focus on Environmental information requirements.
+The second MISA workshop took place on 07 February 2019 (in Helsinki) and focused on Environmental information requirements.

 Available documents and useful links: